-Approval Feature Approval Objective Closure Domain (Primary) Detailed Objective Completion Criteria P Final Voids Designed as long term groundwater sinks and to maximise groundwater flows across back-filled pits to the final void Minimise to the greatest extent practicable: the size and depth of final voids the drainage catchment of final voids any high wall instability risk risk of flood interaction.
-Final Voids Mining voids remaining in the rehabilitated post-mining landscape will be safe, stable and non-polluting Final voids assessed by a qualified geotechnical engineer for stability and do not pose a safety risk Void use is compatible with long-term void relinquishment options No long term groundwater impact to downstream users Final voids are consistent with achievable key stakeholder agreed social and environmental values Void opportur developed in Independent a Hydrological r Measurement Defined final r Creek diversions and realignments Flows to mimic pre- development flows for all flood events up to and including the 1 in 100 year ARI Incorporate erosion control measures based on vegetation and engineering revetments Incorporate structures for aquatic habitat Revegetate with suitable native species Water management.
+Approval Feature Approval Objective Closure Domain (Primary) Detailed Objective Completion Criteria Performance / Leading Indicator Final Voids Designed as long term groundwater sinks and to maximise groundwater flows across back-filled pits to the final void Minimise to the greatest extent practicable: the size and depth of final voids the drainage catchment of final voids any high wall instability risk risk of flood interaction.
+Final Voids Mining voids remaining in the rehabilitated post-mining landscape will be safe, stable and non-polluting Final voids assessed by a qualified geotechnical engineer for stability and do not pose a safety risk Void use is compatible with long-term void relinquishment options No long term groundwater impact to downstream users Final voids are consistent with achievable key stakeholder agreed social and environmental values Void opportunity assessment and recommendations developed in consultation with stakeholders Independent assessment of void design and stability Hydrological modelling Measurement of water quality Defined final use Creek diversions and realignments Flows to mimic predevelopment flows for all flood events up to and including the 1 in 100 year ARI Incorporate erosion control measures based on vegetation and engineering revetments Incorporate structures for aquatic habitat Revegetate with suitable native species Water management.
 Rehabilitated water management features will be re-instated and managed as stable, rates of erosion commensurate with that of analogue landforms and non-polluting landform features that either hold water (i.e. dams) or allow the unimpeded flow of water (i.e. drainage lines and watercourses) as designed.
 Decommissioned mine water management facilities rehabilitated to stable and rates of erosion commensurate with that of analogue landforms and/ or watercourses.
-Rehabilitated water management features will be re-instated and managed as stable, and non- polluting landform features that either hold water (i.e. dams) or allow the unimpeded flow of water (i.e. drainage lines and watercourses) as designed Independent diversions wil Evidence to d towards self-s Surface infrastructure To be decommissioned and removed, unless DRE agrees otherwise All Domains To be decommissioned and removed, unless agrees otherwise DRE Unless required for post-mining use, infrastructure areas decommissioned and demolished, resulting in safe, stable and non-polluting landscape Hazardous m completed to environmenta Infrastructure Independent infrastructure No visual con Community Ensure public safety Minimise the adverse socio- economic effects associated with mine closure.
+Rehabilitated water management features will be re-instated and managed as stable, and non-polluting landform features that either hold water (i.e. dams) or allow the unimpeded flow of water (i.e. drainage lines and watercourses) as designed Independent hydrological assessment showing the diversions will function as designed Evidence to demonstrate that the ecosystem will progress towards self-sustaining Surface infrastructure To be decommissioned and removed, unless DRE agrees otherwise All Domains To be decommissioned and removed, unless agrees otherwise DRE Unless required for post-mining use, infrastructure areas decommissioned and demolished, resulting in safe, stable and non-polluting landscape Hazardous materials assessment of infrastructure completed to identify the potential health and environmental risks associated with demolition Infrastructure removed and demolished Independent contaminated site assessment after infrastructure removal No visual contamination Community Ensure public safety Minimise the adverse socio- economic effects associated with mine closure.
 Final voids, Rehabilitated Areas Pasture; Rehabilitated Areas Native Woodland; Rehabilitated Areas Box Gum Woodland; Offset Areas Ensure public safety Minimise the adverse socio-economic effects associated with mine closure.
-Land use provides social and economic value to the local and wider community Sustainability and diversity demonstrated by vegetation type, land use type and suitability to final landform Ongoing management requirements no greater than adjacent non-mined land Post-mining land use is compatible with surrounding land use in terms of social and economic benefit (local and wider community) Construction of Progressive re Assessment of stakeholders Evidence to d towards self-s Pasture areas nt hydrological assessment showing the will function as designed o demonstrate that the ecosystem will progress If-sustaining materials assessment of infrastructure to identify the potential health and ntal risks associated with demolition
+Land use provides social and economic value to the local and wider community Sustainability and diversity demonstrated by vegetation type, land use type and suitability to final landform Ongoing management requirements no greater than adjacent non-mined land Post-mining land use is compatible with surrounding land use in terms of social and economic benefit (local and wider community) Construction of emplacements as per design Progressive rehabilitation Assessment of land use opportunities in conjunction with stakeholders Evidence to demonstrate that the ecosystem will progress towards self-sustaining recruitment (woodlands) Pasture areas are independently shown to support stock